padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-Openshift.md

 ### Deploy Hazelcast and Custom Metrics

-We are now ready to deploy Hazelcast and custom metrics to the GKE cluster.
-Up until now, we have been installing and configuring the GKE cluster.
+We are now ready to deploy Hazelcast and custom metrics to the OpenShift cluster.
+Up until now, we have been installing and configuring the OpenShift cluster.

 ```console
 # Initialize Kubernetes cluster.
 This command configures a service account and RBAC.